DigiBP/digibp-dom/README.md

 - The open position is a new role in the company and a new job description needs to be prepared, or
 - The open position is for a role that already exists in the company and has an existing job description.

 If it is the latter, the Manager will retrieve an existing job description by searching the job title.
 The Manager can use this file as is, but will most likely add or change some of the information to better fit the job that the new employee will perform.
 After finishing the job description, the Manager sends the description file to the HR Department.
 In the HR Department, an assistant can edit the file (adding things like the position start date, instructions to apply, etc.) and before posting the job to the company's Facebook page.
-After the job is posted, the Manager and HR employee involved in this instance of the process wait for two weeks while interested candidates submit their applications via Facebook (by clicking on the posted job on the company's page).
+After the job is posted, the Manager and HR employee involved in this instance of the process wait for two weeks while interested candidates submit their applications via Facebook.
+By clicking on the job post on the company's page, potential applicants are shown a chatbot interface, which asks them a few questions.
+Their answers include the necessary data to create an applicant profile, that the HR assistant will later evaluate.

-After the two weeks, unsuitable applications will be sorted out by HR staff and the remaining suitable applications are recorded in a list.
-This list is then forwarded to the Manager, who again sorts out unsuitable applicants, updates the list, and sends it to HR.
+After the two weeks, applications will be reviewed by the HR assistant and unsuitable applications will be sorted out.
+The remaining suitable applications are recorded in a list, which is then forwarded to the Manager, who again sorts out unsuitable applicants, updates the list, and sends it back to HR.

 Next, an HR employee conducts telephone interviews with the applicants that appear on the Manager's shortlist, in order to check the details of the candidates and to screen out anyone that the HR employee deems unsuitable.
 The telephone interviews are evaluated on the basis of a decision-making table, and any candidates that fail to meet all three criteria will be rejected.